equant/LSSTCDSFPUSDANPGS/README.md

-# LSSTC DSFP USDA NPGS
+-LSSTC DSFP USDA NPGS

-## Goals
+- Goals

-#.
-Identify unusual Capsicum accessions in NPGS
+- Identify unusual Capsicum accessions in NPGS
-#.
-Determine true number of species within Capsicum genus
+- Determine true number of species within Capsicum genus

-## Things to do
+- Things to do

-#.
-Data
+- Data
-    #.
-Some features are missing.
+    - Some features are missing.
 What do we do?
-    # Visualize data?
+    -Visualize data?
-#.
-Clustering
+- Clustering
-    #.
-Supervised
+    - Supervised
-        #.
-Evaluation
+        - Evaluation
-    #.
-Unsupervised.
+    - Unsupervised.
-        #.
-Evaluation
+        - Evaluation